About David Rainwater

 the CD 'Smile'.
 Pictured from left to right are Greg Osborn, Julio Guerra, myself, Jeannie Osborn and Lowell Daniels.

-I was a member of the 'reborn' New Christy Minstrels from 1997 to 2005.
-Pictured from the left are Chris Osward, Ed Reinhart, Chris Miller,
+I became a member of the New Christy Minstrels in 1997 and currently tour with the groups founder and song writer Randy Sparks.
+Pictured in a photo from 1999: from the left are Chris Osward, Ed Reinhart, Chris Miller,

 Randy Sparks, Lowell Daniels, Lori Brandon and at the bottom Becky Jo Benson and myself.
 My first show with Randy was at the grand opening of the Burl Ives Museum in Washington DC in